ruslanmv/ruslanmv.github.io/_posts/2023-11-04-How-to-Speak-with-ChatGPT-in-React-by-using-Google-Cloud.md

 npm start
    ```

 The application should automatically open in your default web browser.
 If it doesn't, open your browser and navigate to `http://localhost:3000`.

-This will launch the application in your default web browser at `http://localhost:3000`.
 You should see the interface for speaking with ChatGPT.

 ## Step 7: Interact with ChatGPT: